FormidableLabs/builder/README.md

 Run multiple tasks from `script` concurrently.
-Roughly analogous to `npm run <task1> | npm run <task2> | npm run <task3>`, but kills all processes on first non-zero exit (which makes it suitable for test tasks).
+Roughly analogous to `npm run <task1> | npm run <task2> | npm run <task3>`, but kills all processes on first non-zero exit (which makes it suitable for test tasks), unless `--no-bail` is provided.

 ```sh
 $ builder concurrent <task1> <task2> <task3>